renatomaia/coutil/doc/manual.md

 Note that channels are automatically closed when they are garbage collected, but that takes an unpredictable amount of time to happen.

+### `channel.create (name)`

 In case of success,
-this function returns `true`.
-Otherwise it returns `false` plus an error message.

-### `channel.create (name)`

-Returns a new _channel_ with name `name`.
+returns a new _channel_ with name `name`.

 Channels with the same name share the same two opposite [_endpoints_](#systemawaitch-ch-endpoint-).

 ### `channel.getnames ([names])`

+In case of success,
-Returns a table mapping each name of existing channels to `true`.
+returns a table mapping each name of existing channels to `true`.

 If table `names` is provided,
 it checks only the names stored as string keys in `names`,